Thyroid hormone resistance: Causes

 Normal thyroid hormone function requires normal thyroid hormone transport across cell membrane, appropriate deiodination, thyroid hormone nuclear receptor, thyroid hormone response elements, co-activators, co-repressors, and normal histone acetylation.
 Any abnormalities in this chain can result in thyroid hormone resistance and it has not been as well studied as the various forms of insulin resistance.

 The most well known cause of the syndrome are mutations of the β (beta) form (THRB gene) of the thyroid hormone receptor, of which over 100 different mutations have been documented.

 Mutations in MCT8 and SECISBP2 have also been associated with this condition.

 Regulation of thyroid hormone secretion

 Hypothalamus secretes a hormone called thyrotropin releasing hormone (TRH) which in turn release thyroid stimulating hormone (TSH).
 TSH signals thyroid to secrete thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 T4 gets converted to active T3 in peripheral tissues with the help of deiodinase enzymes.
-T3 negatively feedback on the pituitary and decreases TSH secretion.
+T4 and T3 negatively feedback on the pituitary and decrease TSH secretion.